Frequently Asked Questions

 • Our rates outline as follows:

-Several of our therapists are in-network with Cigna, Optima, and Aetna.
-Out-of-network insurance billing is available.
+Several of our therapists are in-network with Aetna, Cigna, Optima, United Healthcare, and Optum.
+Out-of-network insurance billing is available as well.
 You can also pay for therapy sessions with FSA or HSA accounts.

-• Most of our therapists are in network with commercial Aetna, Optima, and Cigna plans.
+• Most of our therapists are in network with commercial Aetna, Optima, Cigna, United Healthcare and Optum plans.

 We also help our clients who want to use their Out-Of-Network benefits to cover their therapy sessions.